cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/modules.rst

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to ...
+This lesson will introduce you using Softare Modules on FutureSystems

-.. tip:: Duration: 1 hour
+.. tip:: Duration: 15 minutes

 Prerequisite
 ----------------------------------------------------------------------

 In order to conduct this lesson you should have knowledge of

-* How to .... .
-Described in lesson
+* How to log into you FutureSystems account (see :doc:`../system/futuresystemsuse`)
-* Lesson ....

 Description
 ----------------------------------------------------------------------